Anthony Rainbow

 Anthony Rainbow is a Gaelic football manager and former player from County Kildare, Ireland.
-He played with the Kildare county team for almost 20 years with whom he won two Leinster Senior Football Championship medals, in 1998 and 2000.
-He played in the 1998 All Ireland Senior Football final where Kildare lost out to Galway.
+He played with the Kildare county team for almost 20 years, winning two Leinster Senior Football Championship medals, in 1998 and 2000.
+He played in the 1998 All-Ireland Senior Football Championship final, which Kildare lost to Galway.
 He won an All Star in 1998.
 He also won an O'Byrne Cup medal in 2003.
-He played with Ireland in the International Rules Series in 2001.
-He announced his retirement after Kildare's defeat to Down in the All Ireland semi-final in 2010.
+He played for Ireland in the International Rules Series in 2001.
+He announced his retirement after Kildare's defeat to Down in the 2010 All-Ireland SFC semi-final.

 In late 2012, he was appointed manager of the senior Carlow county football team, having been a member of the backroom team.

-Rainbow was managing Dublin club Ballyboden St Enda's during the COVID-19 pandemic when he was held within County Kildare to stop the spread.
+Rainbow was managing Dublin club Ballyboden St Enda's during the COVID-19 pandemic, at which time he was held within County Kildare to stop the spread.

+He was part of manager Glenn Ryan's Kildare backroom team from October 2021.